Didisimmons/Flybody-gym/TEST.md

     1. On a desktop, navigate to the Login page and scroll down to the footer.

-    2. Repeat the verification steps (I-VI) from the footer of the homepage.
+    2. Repeat the verification steps ( i - vi) from the footer of the homepage.

          When similar steps are followed on the login page, the same results are received as on the main page.
 The footer content is responsive, and as expected, the third column is hidden on mobile devices.